 The answer is: All of them.
 No form of therapy has been conclusively proved to be better than any other.
 This is the Dodo Bird Verdict, named after the character in Alice in Wonderland who organizes a race and when asked who won, replies “Everybody has won and all must have prizes.”

 Unless you’re a psychotherapist who has invested lots of time and money in becoming an expert at one or more of these therapies, this probably elicits nothing but a big yawn.
-(If you ARE one of those psychotherapists, you’re probably going to stop reading this article because it’s not pleasant thinking that you may have your wasted time and money.)
+(If you ARE one of those psychotherapists, you’re probably going to stop reading this article because it’s not pleasant thinking that you may have wasted your time and money.)
 Bear with me for another few paragraphs.

 Many of these 400 different therapies have very different theories about people, and their treatments are entirely different.
 A cognitive therapist will help you change your thinking about your problem, a behaviorist will get you to change your behavior, a psychoanalyst will delve into your childhood conflicts and a solution focused therapist will get you to talk about what your life will look like when your problems go away.
 Why would such different treatments all work about equally well?